solislemuslab/tropical-stethoscope/example/readme.md

 numpy
 opencv-python
 h5py
-pandas
-tensorflow-gpu==1.14.0
-tensorflow==1.14.0
-cudatoolkit==10.0
-keras==2.3.1
+tensorflow==2.6.0
 scipy
 soundfile
 scikit-learn
 ```

+Note that we specify tensorflow version to be 2.6.0, but our codes should generally work with tensorflow 2.x versions.

-5. Run `JupyterLab` by typing `jupyter-lab` in the terminal.
+1. Run `JupyterLab` by typing `jupyter-lab` in the terminal.
 A browser page will be opened automatically where you will find the `sample_classification_with_augmentation.ipynb` jupyter notebook from the folder you have just cloned.

-6. Change the path in the 3rd code block (Read the dataset) in `sample_classification_with_augmentation.ipynb` to where you stored the sample HDF5 file and run all the code blocks.
+2. Change the path in the 3rd code block (Read the dataset) in `sample_classification_with_augmentation.ipynb` to where you stored the sample HDF5 file and run all the code blocks.
 The training speed might differ in the laptop processors but it should take less than 2 hours.

 Note that one alternative to use `JupyterLab` is to use Google Colab, an online version for jupyter notebook.
 Instructions can be found [here](https://colab.research.google.com/).
 When using Colab to fit the model with `sample_classification_with_augmentation.ipynb`, please remember to use the GPU run time when fitting the model, which could be found at Runtime > Change runtime type and select GPU as Hardware accelerator (otherwise, the training process might be extremely slow).
 Google Colab limits the resources that we can use for free within a period of time, including the GPU, but the limited resources is enough for this example.
 You do not need to do this when running `sample_dataset_creation.ipynb` as CPU runtime is enough for dataset creation.